onaclov2000/Recipes/BohemianTea.md

 * 6 oz frozen concentrated orange juice
 ````
 Boil Water.
 Turn temp down, steep tea for 5 minutes or so.
+(My mom's recipe suggests removing the tea bags, I just leave them in)
 Add sugar (disolve)
 Add lemonade, oj (I usually strain to make sure that there is no pulp, I'm not a fan of pulp)
 Add cinnamon and cloves